leon4rd/test/README.md

-## Why is there always a gate around cemeteries?
-Because people are always dying to get in.
+## Why did the m&m go to school?
+Because it wanted to be a Smartie!